Felicity Huffman Will Be Allowed To Sun Tan In Prison

 This particular prison is known for housing celebrities and for being a bit cushier than other jails.
 It even includes sun decks where Huffman will be permitted to spend at least an hour a day during the weekends.
 As difficult as the rest of prison may be for the actress, at least she’ll be going through the turmoil while getting a tan.

 While not every aspect of Huffman’s stay will be unbearable, she will hardly get to lounge around.
 The actress will have to wake up early in the morning, make her bed, and clean.
-She’ll also have limited resources in terms of hygiene products, and will receive only a one roll of toilet paper and a basic hygiene kit at the beginning of her stay that will be expected to last for the duration of her stay in prison.
-The star will also have to endure a strip search and other forms of humiliations in prison.
+She’ll also have limited resources in terms of hygiene products and will receive only one roll of toilet paper and a basic hygiene kit at the beginning of her stay that will be expected to last for the duration of her stay.
+The star will also have to endure a strip search and other forms of humiliation in prison.

 The lead prosecutor in the college admissions scandal is speaking out in a surprisingly candid interview.
 He shared his thoughts on Felicity Huffman and Lori Loughlin and added that he believes the problem is widespread. pic.twitter.com/pb9Y5QI9EB